yug-am/Crypto_time_analysis/README.md

 ## Constraints ⚠
-[Cryptography library](https://pypi.org/project/cryptography/) used has limitation of minimum key size of 800 to avoid errors of  Data too long for key size even for empty string.
+-   RSA: [Cryptography library](https://pypi.org/project/cryptography/) used has limitation of minimum key size of 800 to avoid errors of  Data too long for key size even for empty string.
+-   SHA operations:
+-   Diffie Hellman Key Exchange: [Cryptography library](https://pypi.org/project/cryptography/) used has limitation of minimum key size of 512 bytes fixed.